 - The focus of the Engineering program is for students to learn the skills and software needed to invent, innovate, design, manage, and build structures or machines.
 The content includes, but is not limited to, basic mathematical, scientific, or technical aspects of civil engineering or urban planning; and beginning surveying, including mapping natural terrain; and drafting.
-Students have an opportunity to earn industry certification in multiple Autodesk programs. - The Environmental Sciences program focuses on the knowledge of federal, state, and local regulations; ecosystem awareness; water quality issues; air quality issues; managing hazardous materials; managing forests, wetlands, fisheries, and wildlife; planning and administering land use; protecting resources; conducting site assessments; sampling procedures; safety procedures; compliance monitoring and quality assurance procedures; and instruction in GIS/GPS technology and green building initiatives.
+Students have an opportunity to earn industry certification in multiple Autodesk programs.
+Manufacturing Skills Standards Council (MSSC), Project Management, and Entrepreneurship and Small business. - The Environmental Sciences program focuses on the knowledge of federal, state, and local regulations; ecosystem awareness; water quality issues; air quality issues; managing hazardous materials; managing forests, wetlands, fisheries, and wildlife; planning and administering land use; protecting resources; conducting site assessments; sampling procedures; safety procedures; compliance monitoring and quality assurance procedures; and instruction in GIS/GPS technology and green building initiatives.